-Although the System has activated plans to address the COVID-19 threat and is operating pursuant to infectious disease protocols and its emergency preparedness plan, the impact of the ongoing COVID-19 pandemic is difficult to predict and could materially adversely impact the System's financial condition, liquidity and results of operations in the future.
+Although the System has activated plans to address the COVID-19 threat and is operates pursuant to infectious disease protocols and its emergency preparedness plan as necessary, the impact of the ongoing COVID-19 pandemic is difficult to predict and could materially adversely impact the System's financial condition, liquidity and results of operations in the future.

 On March 27, 2020, the federal Coronavirus Aid, Relief and Economic Security Act was signed into law, which is intended to provide economic relief and emergency assistance for individuals, families and businesses affected by COVID-19.
-Various state governments are also taking action to provide economic relief and emergency assistance.
-The System received CARES Act Provider Relief Funds general and targeted distributions of approximately \$11,026,000 in the year ended June 30, 2020.
-The System recognized approximately \$255,000 and \$34,000 as net assets released from restriction for the purchase of property and equipment, and \$5,365,000 and \$5,372,000 as other operating revenue in fiscal years 2021 and 2020 to the extent the conditions for entitlement to such funding for healthcare related expenses or lost revenues to prevent, prepare for or respond to COVID-19, have been met, resulting in the simultaneous release of restrictions.
-The remaining CARES Act funds of approximately \$5,620,000 are recorded as provider relief funds liability on the accompanying consolidated balance sheet as of June 30, 2020.
+Various state governments also took action to provide economic relief and emergency assistance.
+The System received CARES Act Provider Relief Funds (PRF) general and targeted distributions of approximately \$11,026,000 in the year ended June 30, 2020.
+Additionally, the System received PRF and American Rescue Plan funds of approximately \$3,039,000 in the year ended June 30, 2022.
+The System recognized approximately \$0 and \$255,000 as net assets released from restriction for the purchase of property and equipment, and \$3,039,000 and \$5,365,000 as other operating revenue in fiscal years 2022 and 2021 to the extent the conditions for entitlement to such funding for healthcare related expenses or lost revenues to prevent, prepare for or respond to COVID-19, have been met, resulting in the simultaneous release of restrictions.

-HHS has issued several Post-Payment Notices of Reporting Requirements (PPNRR) and frequently asked questions and answers (FAQs) which establish the reporting criteria for providers which received Provider Relief Fund (PRF) funding under the CARES Act.
+HHS has issued several Post-Payment Notices of Reporting Requirements (PPNRR) and frequently asked questions and answers (FAQs) which establish the reporting criteria for providers which received PRF funding under the CARES Act.
 The PPNRR and FAQs also provide guidance related to the determination of lost revenues and COVID-19 related expenses under the terms and conditions of the PRF funding received by the System.
 The funds are subject to future audits.
 Potential adjustments and certain amounts may need to be repaid to the government.
 As such, amounts recognized as other operating income are subject to change and those changes could be material.